Read below to find out more about the groups we supported in 2017 and how our funding helped with their projects and activities.

-With the sale of the National Express Group c2c Rail business earlier this year, we no longer invite applications from South Essex or East London groups as we are no longer a prominent public transport operator in that area, however we will continue to uphold our pledge to Lee Chapel until the three-year award ends in 2018.
+With the sale of the National Express Group c2c Rail business in 2017, we no longer invite applications from South Essex or East London groups as we are no longer a prominent public transport operator in that area, however we continued to uphold our pledge to Lee Chapel until the three-year award ended in 2018.

-The group is using the £5,000 annual grant to support local young people who need to improve their English skills, or who use English as a second language.
-The support from Lee Chapel complements the existing activities but also helps to improve the member's self-esteem and confidence, enabling them to move on to searching, applying for and hopefully securing a job or means of further education.
+The group used the £5,000 annual grant to support local young people who needed to improve their English skills, or who used English as a second language.
+The support from Lee Chapel complements the existing activities but also helped to improve the member's self-esteem and confidence, enabling them to move on to searching, applying for and hopefully securing a job or means of further education.